devnax/naxcss/README.md

    })
    return(
      <div className={cls} >
-       This has a hotpink background.
+       This has a orange background.
      </div>
    )
 }